JuamBer/personal-web/README.md

 ### Commitlint Configuration

-`commitlint` is a tool used in this project to enforce a consistent commit message format.
+`commitlint` is a tool used in this project to enforce a consistent commit message format, following the ["Conventional Commits"](https://www.conventionalcommits.org/) standard.
+"Conventional Commits" is a commit message convention that facilitates readable commit history, automatic generation of release notes, and semantic versioning.
 This helps to keep the git history clean and readable.
 The configuration for `commitlint` is located in the `commitlint.config.js` file.

 The `commit-msg` hook uses `commitlint` to check if the commit messages meet the criteria defined in the configuration.
 If the commit message does not meet the criteria, the commit will be aborted.